Call for appointment:410-328-4323 410-328-4323

 This happens when a blood vessel in the brain bursts and bleeds into the surrounding brain tissue.
 The cause may be an aneurysm; a tangle of blood vessels, called an arteriovenous malformation, that can restrict or stop blood flow; or a break in a blood vessel wall.
-Hemorrhagic stroke is the least common type of stroke, but is the most serious and most difficult to treat.
+Hemorrhagic stroke is the least common type of stroke and the most difficult to treat.

-Sometimes called a mini stroke, a transient ischemic attack (TIA) is a short-term ischemic stroke.
-TIA has the same causes and symptoms as an ischemic stroke, but usually lasts a few minutes, although they can last up to 24 hours.
+A transient ischemic attack (TIA) is a short-term ischemic stroke.
+TIA has the same causes and symptoms as an ischemic stroke but usually lasts a few minutes, although they can last up to 24 hours.
 A TIA normally causes no lasting side effects.
 Because you can’t tell whether you’re having a TIA or ischemic stroke, call 911 as soon as symptoms begin.

 Recovery and Rehabilitation

 At University of Maryland Rehabilitation & Orthopaedic Institute, stroke recovery and stroke rehabilitation is a team effort.
 We work with you and your family to help you return to normal life as much and as soon as possible.
 As part of the University of Maryland Medical System, you have full access to the total resources of a major academic medical center.